SimonOuellette35/ARC_gym/README.md

 * The graph distributional characteristics (num_nodes, specifically) have an impact on the total possible number of distinct graphs that can be generated.
 So, for example, if you request a trainN of 200, but you specified a range of nodes such that a total of 190 distinct graphs can be generated, you will get undefined behaviour.

+* Suppose that you use max_graphs = 1000, trainN = 1000, testN = 10.
+If the characteristics of the graphs (num_nodes) are the same for training and test set, you are guaranteed to have an OODness of 0.
+That is because, given the same characteristics, the first 1000 graphs generated will be the same for the training and test sets (the graph generation algorithm generates graphs in a deterministic manner).
+Randomly picking 1000 out of these 1000 graphs (without replacement) for the training set means you're training on all of them.
+Therefore, it's not possible for the test set to be out-of-distribution in this case.
+That is something to consider if you want to leave "room" for the test set to randomly pick out-of-distribution tasks.

 ###### OODness metric

 The OODness metric is a value between 0 and 1 inclusively.